getify/You-Dont-Know-JS/scope-closures/apB.md

 We're not adding any additional functionality to the calculator, only changing its interface.
 Instead of calling a single function `calc(..)`, we'll be calling specific methods on the public API for each "keypress" of our calculator.
 The outputs stay the same.

-This module should be expressed as a classic module form factory function called `calculator()`, instead of a singleton IIFE, so that multiple calculators could be created if necessary.
+This module should be expressed as a classic module factory function called `calculator()`, instead of a singleton IIFE, so that multiple calculators can be created if desired.

 The public API should include the following methods:

-* `number(..)` (with the character/number "pressed")
+* `number(..)` (input: the character/number "pressed")
 * `plus()`
 * `minus()`
 * `mult()`